Article

 Additionally, as the uterus expands, it puts pressure on the intestines, further contributing to constipation.
 Other factors, such as iron supplements, inadequate fluid intake, and a lack of fibre in the diet, can also exacerbate the issue.

-In addition to considering friendly bacteria designed for pregnant women, here are some tips to help manage constipation throughout pregnancy:
+In addition to considering fibre supplements such as psyllium husk, here are some tips to help manage constipation throughout pregnancy:

 Constipation is a common discomfort experienced by many pregnant women.
-By incorporating dietary changes, staying hydrated, exercising regularly, and considering probiotics specifically designed for pregnant women, you can effectively manage constipation throughout your pregnancy.
+By incorporating dietary changes, staying hydrated, exercising regularly, and considering fibre supplements such as Zita West Psyllium Husk, you can effectively manage constipation throughout your pregnancy and support better digestive health.